Quadraphonic sound

-Quadraphonic (or quadrophonic and sometimes quadrasonic) sound – equivalent to what is now called 4.0 surround sound – uses four audio channels in which speakers are positioned at the four corners of a listening space.
+Quadraphonic (or quadrophonic, also called quadrasonic or by the neologism quadio [formed by analogy with "stereo"]) sound – equivalent to what is now called 4.0 surround sound – uses four audio channels in which speakers are positioned at the four corners of a listening space.
 The system allows for the reproduction of sound signals that are (wholly or in part) independent of one another.

-Four channel quadraphonic surround sound can be used to recreate the highly realistic effect of a three-dimensional live concert hall experience in the home.
-It can also be used to enhance the listener experience beyond the directional limitations of ordinary two channel stereo sound.
+Four-channel quadraphonic surround sound can be used to recreate the highly realistic effect of a three-dimensional live concert hall experience in the home.
+It can also be used to enhance the listener experience beyond the directional limitations of ordinary two-channel stereo sound.
 Quadraphonic audio was the earliest consumer product in surround sound.
-Since it was introduced to the public in the early 1970s many thousands of quadraphonic recordings have been made.
+Since it was introduced to the public in the early 1970s, many thousands of quadraphonic recordings have been made.

-Quadraphonic sound was a commercial failure when first introduced due to a variety of technical issues and format incompatibilities.
-Four channel audio formats can be more expensive to produce than standard two-channel stereo.
+Quadraphonic sound was a commercial failure when first introduced because of a variety of technical issues and format incompatibilities.
+Four-channel audio formats can be more expensive to produce than standard two-channel stereo.
 Playback requires additional speakers and amplifier channels.
 It may also require specially designed decoding equipment.

-The introduction of home cinema products in the 1990s were first intended for movie sound, but also brought multi-channel music reproduction into popularity again.
-By this time new digitally based formats had been created.
-Many four channel recordings from the 1970s have been reissued in modern surround sound systems such as Super Audio CD, DTS, Dolby Digital, DVD-Audio and Blu-ray.
-Multichannel home audio reproduction has experienced a revival since 2000 and new four channel recordings have also been released to the public since this time.
+The introduction of home cinema products in the 1990s was first intended for movie sound, but also revived interest in multi-channel music reproduction.
+By this time, new digitally based formats had been created.
+Many four-channel recordings from the 1970s have been reissued in modern surround-sound systems such as Super Audio CD, DTS, Dolby Digital, DVD-Audio and Blu-ray.
+Multichannel home audio reproduction has experienced a revival since 2000, and new four-channel recordings have also been released to the public since this time.

-A quadraphonic system will reproduce left front, left rear, right front, and right rear audio signals in each of four separate speakers.
-Reproduction in the rear speakers should be of the same quality or almost the same quality as the front speakers.
-Ideally, it is preferred to use four identical speakers.
+A quadraphonic system will reproduce right front, right rear, left front, and left rear audio signals in four separate speakers.
+The rear speakers' reproduction capability should be of the same or almost the same quality as the front speakers'; ideally, a quadraphonic system uses four identical speakers.